Chapter 38: Elevator Ambush

 Bark limped to their position at the back of the car, a pained look on his face.
 He leaned against the door.
 “OK y’all, at this point, we’re sitting ducks unless we don’t get rid of these guys,” he grimaced, inserting new ammunition clips into his Gun-Arm.
 “We’re barely keeping them at bay!
 We need some sort of plan and fast!”

-The golem stood in front of Cosmo, his body erect and his vast arms crossed over his body and head.
-He turned his stony face to her “Here’s one: I’ll shield you from their fire, milady,” he said calmly.
-“Though this body is made of crystal, t’will provide sufficient protection until you’re ready.”
+The golem stood in front of Cosmo, her body erect and vast arms up in a defensive stance.
+She turned her stony face to the flower girl “Here’s one: I’ll shield you from their fire,” she said calmly.
+“This crystal body of mine is a lot harder than it looks; it can take the punishment.”
 His face turned to Bark.
 “Get to the other side of the car and aim for the blue one.
-Try to keep it from protecting its comrade long enough for lady Cosmo to unleash electrical hell upon it.”
+Try to keep it from protecting its comrade long enough for Cosmo to unleash electrical hell on it!”

 Outside, Delta and Epsilon hovered back down to the slowly descending elevator car.
 The guns on Epsilon’s arms rotated back to the Gatlings and its barrels began to spin, warming up as the robot pointed them at the three.